Rockaway, Queens: Late 20th century

 After World War II, several large public housing projects were built in the region as part of Moses' overall citywide neighborhood redevelopment plans, but these eventually became hotbeds of crime and related social pathologies.
 This provoked a backlash from some of the peninsula's more established residents (many of whom are of Irish Catholic heritage).
 A strong Jewish community (most of whose members are Ashkenazi Jews) also exists in and around Far Rockaway.
 For example, the city constructed the Hammel Houses in Rockaway Beach, one of the many urban renewal efforts that dominated the community and much of its eastern neighbors in the last half of the 20th century.
 The New York City Housing Authority purchased the land in 1952 on the north side of the elevated track.
 In 1964, the Authority decided to demolish and rebuild the entire area and turn it into a park.

 With the advent of inexpensive travel, air-conditioning, John F. Kennedy International Airport, and the Interstate Highway system, Rockaway lost its luster as a recreation area, and development transformed much of it into residential communities.

 In 1960, Breezy Point was sold to the Atlantic Improvement State Corporation for $17 million; the residents of the 3,500-home community purchased half of the land for about $11 million and formed the Breezy Point Cooperative.
 The construction of apartment buildings commenced in the late 1960s and was halted by City ordinance.
 At the same time, much of the housing in the area was converted into year-round housing for low-income residents, and some of the bungalows were used as public housing.
 In Arverne, the New York City Planning Commission approved the designation of a 302 acre Arverne renewal area in 1964.
 However, for thirty years, the area went mostly undeveloped.

 In 1998, Broad Channel's Labor Day parade included a float that parodied the racially motivated dragging death of an African American man, James Byrd Jr. Entitled "Black to the Future - Broad Channel in 2098", the float carried white men wearing blackface and Afro wigs, including two city firefighters and a city police officer who were fired from their jobs after their participation came to light.
 They sued the city for wrongful termination, and their claims were upheld in federal district court in 2003.
-Local residents expressed support for and relief at the ruling, hoping that an end to the court battle would help to rehabilitate the image of the town.
+Residents expressed support for and relief at the ruling, hoping that an end to the court battle would help to rehabilitate the image of the town.
 The United States Court of Appeals for the Second Circuit reversed the ruling in 2006, holding that the firings could stand.